smartshanghai/interviewphp/README.md

 ### 2: HTTP Requesting Command-line Tool

 Write a command-line PHP program that accepts one argument that should be a valid URL.
 The program should send a request to the given
-URL and parse the response and save some interesting information about the response as JSON in a text file.
+URL, parse the response and save the response time and status code as JSON in a file.

-Feel free to use any helpful libraries from Composer to achieve the goal.
+Pretend that you are working in a team, and that this component will be a part in a larger application; pay attention to how you choose to structure your application.
+Feel free to use any external libraries.